codemmmmm/file_indexer_searcher/README.md

 * Copy the mindex.service and mindex.timer to `/etc/systemd/system`.
 * Enable (and start) the service and timer.
 By default it will run 15 minutes after systemd start and every 12 hours after that.

-## TODO

-* General optimizations and bug fixes
-* Change the try for UnicodeEncodeError so that it doesn't just skip the entry (it currently is a workaround because it threw errors at multiple places)
-* Make is_hidden() work for directories like /home/moritz/.mozilla
-* Why are all entries counted as symlinks
-* Make excluding /... directories optional
-* Make exckuding hidden directories optional
-* File extension field for directories should be null
-* Get input from user to decide which directory to scan (in run command?)
-* Check .is_dir() less often
-* Maybe use os.walk() instead of own function
-* Make it work for windows
-* Where to save config files? https://unix.stackexchange.com/questions/68721/where-should-user-configuration-files-go

 # File searcher

 Shows all files or directories that fit the name pattern from the database.